 This is a fun and enthusiastic introduction to the game of baseball for all boys and girls entering kindergarten in the fall of 2020.
 Players will be placed on teams and receive uniform caps and tee shirts representing real Minor League baseball teams.
 The Pre-K Explorer program is an 8-week plan featuring structured learning engaging the players in a series of activities and games that will include skills, drills and plenty of activity all in an age appropriate environment.
 We play using softer “sponge" baseballs and we ask all parents to come help “coach” on the field.

-In 2018, the 1-hour program ran April 28 - June 16 each Saturday (including Memorial Day Weekend) between 9:00 – 10:00 am at the Curtis Middle School.
-We anticpate similar dates and timeframes in 2020.
+The 1-hour program runs May 1 - June 19 each Saturday (including Memorial Day Weekend) between 9:00 – 10:00 am at the Curtis Middle School.

 Questions can be directed to Zach Warren: firstname.lastname@example.org